Thibault-Hilaire/Thibault-Hilaire.github.io/index.md

 # About

 I am a PhD student in [LaBRI](https://www.labri.fr/), Bordeaux, under the supervision of [Jérome Leroux](https://www.labri.fr/perso/leroux/) and [David Ilcinkas](https://www.labri.fr/perso/ilcinkas/).
-My thesis is about Certification in [Coq](https://coq.inria.fr/) of Distributed Systems, but I am interested in everything related to automata, logics and verification.
+My thesis is about Certification in [Coq](https://coq.inria.fr/) of Petri Nets, but I am interested in everything related to automata, logics and verification.
 I am also a member of the [AFoDIB](https://afodib.labri.fr/) board.

 I did my scholarship at the [ENS Paris-Saclay](https://ens-paris-saclay.fr/) in the computer science department.